HomeArduinoDisplays & InterfacesI2C LCD1602

 Generated Arduino Code (Hex):

-LCD Showing Blank Screen or Random Characters
+Blank Screen or No Display

 If your LCD displays nothing or garbled/random characters, it’s usually caused by one of the following: